AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/investigation.md

 ### Follow-up 4

 Importing `extension_kokoro.main` still pulled in Gradio modules, causing a `No module named "gradio_iconbutton"` error during synthesis.
 The backend now implements its own Kokoro wrapper using the public `kokoro` library so no Gradio components are imported.

+### Follow-up 5

+Recent Kokoro releases rely on the `kokoro-fastapi` package.
+Voice packs were not detected because `backend_requirements.json` still referenced the legacy `kokoro` distribution.
+Updating the requirement to `kokoro-fastapi` and adjusting the metadata resolves the missing voices when using `KPipeline`.